Thiruttu Payale: Production

 Ganesan initially wanted to make Thiruttu Payale a low budget film with newcomers like his directorial debut Five Star, but at the urging of the producer Kalpathi S. Aghoram, he increased its scale.
 Ganesan wanted P. C. Sreeram to handle the cinematography but due to date issues, Sreeram recommended his assistant Ravishankar as the cinematographer thus making his debut.

 Soundtrack

 The music was composed by Bharadwaj.
 The title song "Thiruttu Payale" is partially based on "Chinna Payale" from Arasilankumari (1961).
-The song "Thaiya Tha" is based on Charukesi raga, which Bharadwaj later adapted for Kannada film No 73, Shanthi Nivasa (2007).
+The song "Thaiya Tha" is based on Charukesi raga.